Meno Martha International Menopause Directory

 • A mass or bulge in the vagina

-• Pain during intercourse”.6
+• Pain during sex or trouble having sex

 In Postmenopausal Bleeding the NHS advise: